GeorgeWebDevCy/taxnexcy/readme.txt

 authentication token is required.

 == Changelog ==
+= 1.7.70 =
+* Store the correct Fluent Forms ID in the WooCommerce session map.

 = 1.7.69 =
 * Prevent duplicate plugin initialisation when the file is loaded more than once.